VanessaBMizuno/Processamento-de-imagens-em-Python/README.md

 # image_processing_package

 Description.
-The package image_processing_package is used to:
+The package image_processing_package1.1.3 is used to:
 Processing
 	- Histogram matching
 	- Structural similarity